 Location: Chicago, Illinois

-Workforce Planning - partners with leadership professional development and transition activities.
+Workforce Planning - partners with leadership on professional development and transition activities.

 Performance Management - responsible for leading team through annual Workday Performance Management process.

-Employee Engagement - focuses on aspects of employee experience that leads to increased engagement including successful onboarding, diversity, and inclusion initiatives, offboarding, etc.
+Employee Engagement - focus on aspects of employee experience that lead to increased engagement including successful onboarding, Diversity, and Inclusion initiatives, offboarding, etc.

 Communication - serves as an advocate for HR policies, procedures and practices as well as communicate policy updates.